 The fallopian tubes are two thin tubes which carry mature egg from ovaries to uterus.
 They are of utmost importance in fertilization process.
 Fertilization takes place when eggs are traversing through fallopian tubes on their way to uterus.
-So when Fallopian Tubes are blocked, eggs cannot reach to the uterus which impedes fertilization and eventually pregnancy.
+So when Fallopian Tubes are blocked or Blocked Fallopian Tubes, eggs cannot reach to the uterus which impedes fertilization and eventually pregnancy.
 Single tubal blockage as well as both tubes blockage is equally fatal.
-Blocking of fallopian tubes is one of the major causes of infertility among women and accounts for 40% cases of infertility.
+Blocking of Fallopian tubes is one of the major causes of infertility among women and accounts for 40% cases of infertility.

 • Pelvic Inflammatory Disease